alphagov/government-service-design-manual/Copy and content/styleguide.md

     You should:

-    -   use contractions (eg can’t)
+    -   use contractions (eg can't)
-    -   not let caveats dictate unwieldy grammar – eg say ‘You can’ rather than ‘You may be able to’
+    -   not let caveats dictate unwieldy grammar – eg say 'You can' rather than 'You may be able to'
     -   use the language people are using – use Google Insights to check for terms people search for
     -   not use long sentences with complicated sub-clauses